Workshop Abstract

 Paper Presentation:

-- Radita Liem - RWTH Aachen University
+- Radita Liem - Johannes Gutenberg University Mainz

 Program Committee

-- Chen Wang - Lawrence Livermore National Lab
+- Chen Wang - Nanyang Technological University

-- Connor Scully-Allison - University of Utah
+- Connor Scully-Allison - The University of Chicago

 - Hariharan Devarajan - Lawrence Livermore National Lab